Action Cards

 How to Test an Action Card

-The action will execute using current workflow variables
+The action will execute using the current workflow variables that are available.

 💡 Testing individual actions helps identify and resolve issues before they affect the entire workflow.